tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 If WinRM is not the ideal solution for you, we offer an alternative approach backed by WMI.
 See [this section](#gather-machine-stats-without-winrm) for more information.

-Machine Stats for Windows outputs JSON data, which can be saved and uploaded to the Tidal Migrations Platform, or piped there directly using Tidal Tools.
+Machine Stats for Windows outputs JSON data, which can be saved and uploaded to the Tidal Platform, or piped there directly using Tidal Tools.
 You can also run Machine Stats in a Windows scheduled task, by following some [additional steps](#run-machine-stats-in-a-scheduled-task).

 #### Data captured
 By default, the following metrics are captured from the resources